rimkahan888/airflow-data/day-1-airflow.md

     Whenever a DAG is triggered a DAGRun is created, so a DAGRun is an instance of the DAG with an execution timestamp.

 - Operator

     Operator is a template or class for performing a specific task.
 If we want to execute a Python script, we need a `PythonOperator`.
 If we want to execute Bash command, we need `BashOperator`.
 There are [built-in operators](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/index.html), such as: `EmailOperator`, `EmptyOperator`, etc.

     We can also install more operators from [Provider packages](https://airflow.apache.org/docs/apache-airflow-providers/index.html) to further extend Airflow’s functionalities.

 - Task

     A task is an instantiation of an operator and simply can be thought of as a unit of work that is represented as a node in a DAG.

     Whenever a Task is running, a task instance is created.
-A task instance belongs to DAGRuns, has an associated `execution_date`.
+A task instance belongs to DAGRuns and has an associated `execution_date`.
 Task instances go through various states, such as “running,” “success,” “failed,” “skipped,” “retry,” etc. Each task instance (and task) has a life cycle through which it moves from one state to another.

 ## Create our first DAG on Airflow